Invertible Bloom Lookup Tables with Less Memory and Randomness: Introduction

-\paragraph{Memory Usage and Randomness.} In this paper, we focus on the more interesting ListEntries operation and ignore the Get operation.
+\paragraph*{Memory Usage and Randomness.} In this paper, we focus on the more interesting ListEntries operation and ignore the Get operation.
 Requiring that ListEntries succeeds with probability $1-\delta$, the classic IBLT uses space $O(n(\lg(1/\delta)/\lg n + 1))$, since we must set $k = O(1 + \lg_n(1/\delta))$ to make $n^{-k+1} \leq \delta$, and the space usage is $m=O(nk)$ cells.
 Notice here, and throughout the paper, that space is measured in number of \emph{cells} of the IBLT.
 In terms of bit complexity, the \emph{count} field needs $O(\lg n)$ bits, the \emph{keySum} and \emph{valueSum} fields need $O(\lg |U| + \lg n)$ bits when keys and values come from a universe $U$.
 Finally, in both previous IBLTs and our new construction, the \emph{hashSum} field needs $O(\lg(1/\delta) + \lg n)$ bits.
 Thus each cell of the table costs $O(\lg(|U|n/\delta))$ bits.

 The analysis of the classic IBLT critically assumes that the hash function $h$ is truly fully random.
 This is of course unrealistic in practice.
 But where many typical data structures can make due with $O(\lg(1/\delta))$ or $O(\lg n)$-wise independent hash functions, this is not known to be the case for the IBLT.
 Concretely, the standard analysis of the peeling process of the IBLT requires a union bound over exponentially many events (for every set of $2 \leq j \leq n$ keys $S$, for every set $T$ of $jk/2$ entries of $A$, we have a failure event saying that $h(x) \in T$ for all $x \in S$).
 With exponentially many events in the union bound, each of them must occur with probability at most $\exp(-\Omega(n))$ for the union bound to be useful.
 This requires a seed length of $\Omega(n)$ bits for a hash function and thus cannot be implemented with $k$-wise independence for $k$ significantly less than $n$.
 It could be the case that a more refined analysis could show that less randomness suffices, but this has not yet been demonstrated.

-We remark that it is possible to show that tabulation hashing~\cite{FOCS:DKRT15,Thorup17} may be used to support peeling, but this also requires a random seed of length proportional to $n$.
+We remark that it is possible to show that tabulation hashing~\cite{FOCS:DKRT15,Thorup17} may be used to support peeling, but this also requires a random seed of length proportional to $n$, since it requires a character size of at least $(1+\Omega(1))n$, and the space usage is at least the number of characters.
+Finally, we mention that it may also be possible to use the splitting trick of Dietzfelbinger and Rink~\cite{ICALP:DieRin09}, but as far as we are aware of, it would be not more efficient than tabulation hashing in this context.